 Continents of Liberty: Autonomy and Eunomia in Native American Literature

-(University of Virginia Press; under contract)
+(University of Virginia Press; forthcoming)

 I hope to tell here another story that runs alongside, and profoundly interacts with, the one told in The Life and Undeath of Autonomy in American Literature, but which reveals an intriguingly opposite narrative trajectory.
-This work traces several hundred years of autonomy’s mythic revitalization in works by Native American authors, beginning with Samson Occom and extending through William Apess, Sarah Winnemucca, Zitkala-Ša, Mourning Dove, N. Scott Momaday, Leslie Marmon Silko, Louise Erdrich, and Gerald Vizenor.
+This work traces several hundred years of autonomy’s mythic revitalization in works by Native American authors, beginning with Samson Occom and extending through William Apess, Sarah Winnemucca, Zitkala-Ša, N. Scott Momaday, Louise Erdrich, and Gerald Vizenor.
 Looking closely at how these authors have sought to reclaim and redefine versions of autonomy, I sketch, against representative Euro-American authors, a movement of gradual, tragically-belated, but resolute ascent: from often desperate early efforts, pitted against the historical realities of genocide and cultural annihilation, to preserve any sense of self and community, toward expressions of a resurgent autonomy that affirm – in their emphasis on the self in self-rule as intimately linked to (and subordinated within) a community of other selves as well as divine presences permeating the natural world – new, Indigenous models of eunomia (“good law/pasture”).

 Understanding Gary Shteyngart (University of South Carolina Press, 2017)